SomeWeekendReading/someweekendreading.github.io/_posts/2025-03-17-vax-vs-knuckleheads.md

 The good miracle is that we pretty much did that, from 1963 - 2000 as the graph above shows.

-The evil miracle here is that we are allowing ignorance, superstition, and misinformation to cause people to walk away from that.
+The evil miracle is that we are allowing ignorance, superstition, and disinformation to cause people to walk away from that.

 If more than 5% of the population fail to vaccinate, then _measles becomes a problem for everyone._